Video Game Localization Trends & Insights for 2025: Choosing the Best Languages To Translate into

 For the potential revenue stream and amount of players you can reach, go through the games reports regularly published by Newzoo.

-As of 2023, there will be 3.22 billion gamers worldwide, according to Newzoo.
-Market estimated to generate $187.7 billion in 2023, representing a +2.6% year-on- year growth despite challenging macroeconomic factors.
+As of 2023, there were 3.22 billion gamers worldwide, according to Newzoo.
+The market was estimated to generate $187.7 billion in 2023, representing a +2.6% year-on-year growth despite challenging macroeconomic factors

 Newzoo forecasts that the mobile games market will account for $113 billion in revenue by 2024, compared to $67.7 billion for consoles and $41.9 billion for PC.
 By 2024, it is anticipated that there will be 3.32 billion gamers worldwide.